zachlasiuk/arm-software-developers-ads/content/learning-paths/cross-platform/_example-learning-path/_index.md

 ---
-title: Create a Learning Path
+title: Creating a new Learning Path

 description: Learn what type of content belongs in a Learning Path and how to format it.

-minutes_to_complete: 20
+minutes_to_complete: 60

 who_is_this_for: This topic is for content creators and software developers who want to share Arm related information as a step-by-step guide called a Learning Path.

 learning_objectives:
     - Understand what type of content belongs in a Learning Path
-    - View writing style guidelines
+    - Create your own Learning Path
-    - Define tags and metadata
+    - Properly fill out the metadata
-    - Format code, pictures, videos and more
+    - Properly format code, pictures, videos and more

 prerequisites:
     - A GitHub account